Home » Parenting » Halloween Sensory Bin

 Halloween Items to Include:

-There’s no wrong choice here, grab some fun age-appropriate things to bury, dig up, and play with.
-We love the Target spot and Dollar Tree to find a few fun items.
+There’s no wrong choice here; grab some fun age-appropriate things to bury, dig up, and play with.
+We love the Dollar Store, Amazon, the Target spot, and Dollar Tree to find a few fun items.
 Here are a few of our favorites and some Halloween sensory bin ideas to complete your spooky sensory bin theme.

 • Plastic spider rings